 Associations that offer student memberships have the opportunity to capture new members at the start of their careers.
 According to Marketing General’s 2020 Membership Marketing Report, 51% of associations offer a student membership, but only 17% of those students on average convert to full memberships once they graduate.
-Student member engagement is key component to retaining these memberships.
+Student member engagement is a key component to retaining these memberships.

 If you are an association that is seeing these kinds of low conversion and renewal rates, it’s time to explore ways that you might recruit these potential long-term members and meet your engagement goals.
 Here are a few tips for converting student members into lifetime members.